antonbabenko/pre-commit-terraform/README.md

 If for config above set up `export CONFIG_NAME=.tflint; export CONFIG_EXT=hcl` before `pre-commit run`, args will be expanded to `--config=.tflint.hcl --module`.

-### All hooks: Set env vars inside hook runtime
+### All hooks: Set env vars inside hook at runtime

 > All, except deprecated hooks: `checkov`, `terraform_docs_replace`

-You can specify environment variables that will be passed to the hook runtime.
+You can specify environment variables that will be passed to the hook at runtime.

 Config example: